ane/ebi/README.md

 `FinderCreatorRemoverUpdater` to it as a parameter.
 In Java or its family you can't decompose multiple inheriting classes or interfaces into their constituent interfaces.

-The takeaway points of boundary design are these:
+The take-away points of boundary design are these:

 1. Make loose coupling easy by defining abstract interfaces that aren't too monolithic.
 2. Decompose if you can if your interfaces are too big, think about splitting them into modular